kennethmikolaichik/Regis/README.md

 *NOTE: This is a prototype and will be constantly changing which is why I have opted for impermanent fastening of nonstructural components.

 For all wiring: SEE DIAGRAMS - You will need to 1) Plug the battery into the power converter.
 2) Wire the power distribution board to the power converter.
 3) Route and plug in all motors to power distribution board.
-4) Connect all signal wires to their proper Raspberry Pi GPUIO pin.
-5) Connect the fan to the power converter output (this way it will always be on when the battery is on) 6) plug in the SSD/mSATA to USB adapter.
+4) Connect all signal wires to their proper Raspberry Pi GPIO pin.
+5) Connect the fan to the power converter output (this way it will always be on when the battery is on) 6) plug in the SSD/mSATA to USB adapter and then into pi.
+The camera requires a ribbon cable.

 And that’s it!